Oghma-Infinium/Apostasy/Documentation/CONFIG.md

  7. `Precision Trail Magic Replacer - Chaos`: Edit of the precision weapon trail for enchanted and some unique weapons.
 Can be disabled if it does not suit user preferences.
  8. `Precision Trail Magic Replacer - Edit`: Disable if disabling the mod above.
  9. `Precision magic trails`: Disable if disabling the mods above.
- 10. `Precision Default Weapon Trail Replacer - Smoother`: Replacer for the default Precision weapon trail.
+ 10. `[Addon] Precision Trail Replacer - Simple`: Replacer for the default Precision weapon trail.
  11. `Visualized Critical Hits - MIF`: Adds some additional visual feedback on critical strikes.
 Can be disabled if it does not suit user preferences.

 ## Optional Gameplay Tweaks